$\mathcal{L}_1$ Adaptive Augmentation for Geometric Tracking Control of Quadrotors: INTRODUCTION

-In summary, our contributions are: i) we provide a new architecture for \ellone control augmentation of a geometric controller for both the rotational and translational dynamics that can compensate for both time- and state-dependent uncertainties; ii) the controller is designed for ease of implementation by formulating the augmentation in the Euclidean space, and by using a piecewise-constant adaptation law that requires minimal computational resources; iii) we test and validate the control scheme empirically on a real quadrotor platform subject to various uncertainties/disturbances and tasked with following different trajectories.
+\textbf{Statement of Contributions:} i) we provide a new architecture for \ellone control augmentation of a geometric controller for both the rotational and translational dynamics that can compensate for both time- and state-dependent uncertainties; ii) the controller is designed for ease of implementation by formulating the augmentation in the Euclidean space, and by using a piecewise-constant adaptation law that requires minimal computational resources; iii) we test and validate the control scheme empirically on a real quadrotor platform subject to various uncertainties/disturbances and tasked with following different trajectories.

-The remainder of the manuscript is organized as follows: Section~\ref{sec:dynamics and geometric controller} reviews the quadrotor dynamics and the geometric controller design.
-Section~\ref{sec:geometric+L1} introduces the $\mathcal{L}_1$ adaptive controller augmentation of the geometric controller.
+The remainder of the paper is organized as follows: Section~\ref{sec:dynamics and geometric controller} reviews the quadrotor dynamics and the geometric controller design.
+Section~\ref{sec:geometric+L1} introduces the $\mathcal{L}_1$ adaptive augmentation of the geometric controller.
 Section~\ref{sec:experiments} shows the experimental results on a Mambo quadrotor.
 Finally, Section~\ref{sec:conclusions} summarizes the paper and discusses future work.